 Guides are mandatory for every trek up Mount Meru.
-They are armed and are there for your safety in light of the mountain's abundant wildlife.
+They are armed and are there to protect you from the mountain's abundant wildlife (including buffalos, leopards and baboons).
 Porters are not mandatory but make the trek more enjoyable by helping to carry your equipment.
-Each porter carries up to 33 pounds/ 15 kilograms.
+Each porter carries up to 33 pounds/15 kilograms.
 You can hire both porters and guides at the Momella Gate, but it's a good idea to book in advance by at least a day.
 If you're trekking with an operator, these services are usually included in the price.
-Ask around for tipping guidelines as hiker tips make up a significant percentage of total income for the mountain's guides, porters and cooks.
+Ask around for tipping guidelines as hiker tips make up a significant percentage of the total income for the mountain's guides, porters, and cooks.

 Mount Meru Accommodation

 On Mount Meru itself, Saddle Hut and Miriakamba Hut provide the only accommodation.
-Huts fill up well in advance, so if you're planning to trek during the high season (December - February) it is often prudent to pack a lightweight tent.
-Recommended accommodation in and around Arusha National Park includes Hatari Lodge, Momella Wildlife Lodge, Meru Mbega Lodge, Meru View Lodge and Meru Simba Lodge.
+Huts fill up well in advance, so if you're planning to trek during the high season (December to February) it is often prudent to pack a lightweight tent.
+Recommended accommodation in and around Arusha National Park includes Hatari Lodge, Meru Mbega Lodge, Meru View Lodge and Meru Simba Lodge.

 Getting to Mount Meru

 Mount Meru is located inside Arusha National Park.
-Most visitors fly into Kilimanjaro International Airport, which is 60 kilometers/ 35 miles from the park itself.
-Alternatively, Arusha (the capital of northern Tanzania) is a 40 minute drive from the national park.
-Shuttle buses to Arusha depart daily from Nairobi in Kenya.
-From elsewhere in Tanzania, you can catch long-distance buses to Arusha or book an internal flight.
-From Arusha or Kilimanjaro International Airport, your tour operator will usually provide onwards transportation to the park itself; or you can hire the services of a local taxi.
+Most visitors fly into Kilimanjaro International Airport, which is 60 kilometers/35 miles away.
+Alternatively, the city of Arusha is a 1.5-hour drive from the park.
+You can reach Arusha by domestic flight or long-distance bus from several locations in Tanzania and Kenya.
+Your tour operator will usually provide transportation to the mountain from either Arusha or Kilimanjaro International Airport.
+If not, you can hire a local taxi or rent a car.